 Because I read manuals.

-To avoid the possibility of exceeding the FCC radio frequency exposure limits, you should keep a distance of at least 20 cm between you (or any other person in the vicinity) and the antenna that is built into the Laptop.
+“To avoid the possibility of exceeding the FCC Radio Frequency (or RF), a subset of EMF, encompasses electromagnetic wave frequencies ranging from about 3 kilohertz (kHz) to 300 gigahertz (GHz).
+These frequencies are extensively used in modern wireless...
+More exposure limits, you should keep a distance of at least 20 cm between you (or any other person in the vicinity) and the antenna that is built into the laptop.”

 The Thermal Effect Standard is Failing Us

 Now, there are a lot of reasons why safety standards are inadequate.
 (I have a separate post that explains EMF Standards and the many problems with them in-depth.)
 Reliance on the thermal effect is just one of many reasons.
 But it’s a critical one – since the thermal effect is the basis of all EMF safety standards and regulations that govern the products we surround ourselves with and use all day, every day.